 Industry News · Tuesday, July 7, 2026 · U.S. Sales

-By Henry Chen Maple Honda · Vaughan Published 2026-07-07
+By Henry Chen Maple Honda · Vaughan Published 2026-07-07 · Fact-checked 2026-07-10

-2026 Honda CR-V, the compact SUV that out-sold the Ford F-150 and Toyota RAV4 in the U.S. in the first half of 2026
+2026 Honda CR-V, which recorded 226,114 U.S. sales in the first half of 2026

 Photo: Honda.
-The Honda CR-V — 226,114 U.S. units in the first half of 2026, ahead of both the F-150 and the RAV4.
+American Honda reported 226,114 U.S. CR-V sales in the first half of 2026.

 But the CR-V's success is not only about competitors slowing down.
 Honda still had to have the right product at the right time — and the CR-V fits what many buyers are looking for now.